 - Brown Butter Banana Pancakes – really… did you expect less than six banana pancake recipes on this site?

 Get the Recipe: Banana Bread Pancakes

-- 1 1/2 cups mashed ripe bananas about 3
+- 1 1/2 cups mashed ripe bananas, about 3 bananas

 - 2 tablespoons granulated sugar